gavinreid0/JavaScript-Password-Generator/README.md

 ## Desciption
-    This application Utilizes the use of HTML, CSS, and Javascript to generate a random, secure assword for the user.
+    This application Utilizes the use of HTML, CSS, and Javascript to generate a random, secure password for the user.
 This enables employees to generate random passwords based on criteria that they’ve selected.
 This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
 This assignment illuminates the use of Javascript to make dynamic changes to an HMTL document.